-There are currently five Woodcraft Folk groups meeting in the Stroud Valleys area.
+There are currently four Woodcraft Folk groups meeting in the Stroud Valleys area.
 Between February and November all our groups meet outdoors in various venues depending on their programme: from parks, woodlands and streams, to our beautiful commons, canalsides and sometimes town centres.
-Some groups meet indoors in the winter.
+The groups mostly meet indoors in the winter.

 All of our groups involve the children and young people in their planning and deciding what their activities will be, and we try to follow the Woodcraft ethos in what we do.
 The national Woodcraft website has more information about the kinds of things the different age groups get up to - go here and follow the links suggested.

 The Woodchips is our group for the under-6s.
-They meet on Saturday mornings from 10.30-12.00, and get up to lots of creative activities, free play, songs and sharing.
+They meet fortnightly on Saturday mornings, and get up to lots of creative activities, free play, songs and sharing.
 Parents usually stay with their child at the session, and in time are asked to contribute to the running of the group, by planning an activity, volunteering to collect subs or similar.
 It's a lovely social group for families.

-We have two Elfins groups, for 6-9s.
-Sycamores meet fortnightly on Wednesday afternoons from 4pm, and Willows meet weekly on Thursdays from 5.30pm.
+Willow Elfins meet fortnightly on Thursdays from 5.30pm.
 The Elfins are wild, messy and full of fun and freedom!
 They love playing with natural materials, climbing trees, flying kites, painting, clay, campfires and playing in the stream.
 Come along before or after tea time depending what works for your family...

 Giving it a try